 I am a radio and print journalist based in Berkeley, CA, currently working as a national producer for Public News Service.
-Before that, I was the news director at WRFI, Ithaca’s community radio station.
-As a journalist who’s spent the majority of my reporting career in Israel, I’ve covered basically everything: technology, local government, health, social issues, peace and justice, cultural topics, etc. My pieces have been published in the Atlantic, Business Insider, NPR News, NPR member station WSKG, the San Francisco Chronicle, the Next Web, the Jerusalem Post, Mic (formerly known as PolicyMic), the Times of Israel, Geektime, AlterNet, the Oakland Tribune, Walla!
+Before that, I was the news director at WRFI, a lovely community radio station in Ithaca, NY, and prior to that, I was a print journalist in Israel.
+I’ve covered basically everything: technology, local government, health, social issues, peace and justice, cultural topics, etc. My pieces have been published in the Atlantic, Business Insider, NPR News, NPR member station WSKG, the San Francisco Chronicle, the Next Web, the Jerusalem Post, Mic (formerly known as PolicyMic), the Times of Israel, Geektime, AlterNet, the Oakland Tribune, Walla!
 News, and the Jewish Exponent.
 I have also been quoted in the BBC.

 As Geektime’s managing editor, I oversaw the editorial team of Geektime.com, Israel’s leading technology news site and one of the largest tech publications outside the United States, and launched Geektime’s U.S. branch out of New York.
 In my time as managing editor, Geektime’s recurring readership base tripled, average time on page quadrupled, and reporting and contributing staff greatly expanded.